-The historically significant Thambapanni or Kudiramalai is an ancient sea port which lies in the western coast in the Wilpattu National Park.
+Kuradamalai (Kudiramale in Sinhala) is a historically significant point by the sea, an ancient seaport on the western coast in the Wilpattu National Park.

-Walking further on the cliff, we could see the ruins of a cement structure which was beyond recognition.
+Walking further on the cliff, you could see the ruins of a cement structure which is beyond recognition.
 Some believe these as the ruins of a huge figure of a horse that had given the region its name.

 Map of Kudiramalai Point (Thambapanni)